lava-nc/lava/README.md

 ## [Alternative] Installing Lava via Conda

-If you use the conda package manager, you can simply install the lava package
+If you use the Conda package manager, you can simply install the Lava package
 via:

 ```bash
 conda install lava -c conda-forge
 ```

-## [Alternative] Installing Lava from Binaries
+## [Alternative] Installing Lava from binaries

-If you only need the lava package in your python environment, we will publish Lava releases via
+If you only need to install Lava as a user in your python environment, we will publish Lava releases via
 [GitHub Releases](https://github.com/lava-nc/lava/releases).
 Please download the package and install it.

-Open a python terminal and run:
+Open a Python terminal and run:

 ### [Windows/MacOS/Linux]